Michoel-89/Michoel-89/README.md

 * 👨‍💻  Full Stack Software Engineer
 * 🌍  Based in Brooklyn, New York
-* 💻  Currently learning Java
+* 💻  Currently solving problems with Python and React
-* 🤝  Looking for open source projects to contribute to.
 * 🔗  Connect with me on [linkedin](https://www.linkedin.com/in/michoel-rivkin-9a232126a/)

 <!--